-Completing Obedience Courses (levels 1–5) will give you practical skills for training your dog to be a well-mannered member of your household.
-Before enrolling in obedience courses we ask that you watch our Introduction to Dog Training video, where you'll learn more about our program.
+Completing levels 1–5 in our program will give you practical skills for training your dog to be a well-mannered member of your household.
+Before enrolling, we ask that you watch our Introduction to Dog Training video, where you'll learn more about our program.

 - Stationary attention and name recognition

 - Sit (verbal and hand signals)

 - Polite greeting of people who approach you and your dog

 Owners must watch the short Introduction to Dog Training video to learn what to bring to class and what to expect from our program.

 You’ll continue developing the skills you learned in Level 1 and begin introducing training exercises that are more challenging and useful in the real world.
 In Level 2, we’ll work on: